Hudson Soft: Relationship with Konami

-The relation between Hudson Soft and Konami can be traced to at least as early as 1985, when Hudson ported Konami's arcade game Pooyan to the MSX and Famicom.
-But the acquisition process of Hudson Soft by Konami would only begin in 2001.
+The relation between Hudson Soft and Konami can be traced to at least as early as 1985, when Hudson ported Konami's arcade game Pooyan to the MSX and Family Computer.
+However, the acquisition process of Hudson Soft by Konami would only begin in 2001.

 Hudson Soft was severely hit by the collapse of its main bank Hokkaido Takushoku.
 Seeking new financing alternatives, Hudson Soft entered the stock market for the first time in December 2000, listing on the NASDAQ Japan Exchange.
 This led to Konami purchasing a stock allocation of 5.6 million shares in August 2001, becoming the company's largest shareholder.
 Within the terms of this purchase, Hudson acquired the Sapporo division of Konami Computer Entertainment Studio, renaming it Hudson Studio.

 In April 2005, capital was increased via an allocation of 3 million shares from a third party.
-Konami Corporation, holding 53.99% of all Hudson stock, became Hudson's majority shareholder and parent company.
+Konami Corporation, holding 53.99% of all Hudson stock, became Hudson's controlling shareholder.
 Hudson Soft continued to publish video games while working closely with Konami, who became Hudson's distributor in Japan.

-On April 1, 2011, Hudson Soft became a wholly owned subsidiary of Konami.
-Its American division, Hudson Entertainment, was liquidated in the process.
+On January 20, 2011, Konami announced its intention to acquire the rest of Hudson Soft and make it a wholly owned subsidiary; the transaction closed on April 1, 2011.
+Its American subsidiary, Hudson Entertainment, was liquidated in the process.

 On March 1, 2012, Hudson Soft merged with Konami Digital Entertainment, with its music business absorbed into KME Corporation.
-The move was not a unilateral decision from Konami, but rather a voluntary merger agreed by the two companies during a board meeting held on January 12, 2012.
-The main reason for the dissolution of Hudson Soft was the consolidation of the operations of Hudson and Konami into a single company.
+The move was not a unilateral decision from Konami, but rather a voluntary merger agreed by the two subsidiaries during a board meeting held on January 12, 2012.
+The main reason given for the merger was the consolidation of the operations between Hudson and KDE into a single company.

 Despite the demise of Hudson Soft, Konami had planned for products to continue being developed and offered under the Hudson brand.
 The Hudson website was even initially retained and maintained by Konami.
 By early 2014, however, Konami had retired the website.
 The pre-2005 headquarters of Hudson Soft in Sapporo continued to operate as a branch of Konami well after the absorption until it closed in 2014.
 In 2015, Konami sold the Sapporo building that had long been the headquarters of Hudson Soft.